tommytracey/DeepRL-P2-Continuous-Control/README.md

 1. Evaluate the state and action space.
 1. Establish performance baseline using a random action policy.
 1. Select an appropriate algorithm and begin implementing it.
-1. Run experiments to measure agent performance.
-1. Revise the algorithm and retrain the agent until the performance threshold is reached.
+1. Run experiments, make revisions, and retrain the agent until the performance threshold is reached.

 ##### &nbsp;